Welcome, thank you for visiting!

 - Some of the radicals who made south east London their home – such as the anarchist and geographer, Peter Kropotkin, who lived in Bromley; and

-- The River Quaggy – I am following the river and its (often buried and diverted) tributaries – I hope to finish this in 2016 and will then ‘move on’ to the Ravensbourne.
+- The River Quaggy – I am following the river and its (often buried and diverted) tributaries – I plan to finish this in 2017 and will then ‘move on’ to the Ravensbourne.

 You will find a few posts about running, particularly races I compete in, although over the last year or so I have tended to Tweet rather than blog about them – this wasn’t really a deliberate choice but probably relates to my times getting slower – a combination of the aging and the recovery process from having my neck broken in early 2015 by a Fiat Punto whose driver failed to understand the significance of a red traffic light next to a pedestrian crossing.